midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 Full transaction lifecycle in relationship to those operations is presented on figure below.
 Please note, that confirmed and final transactions have statuses related to their execution.

-The status "failed entirely" is conceptually the same as "failed" (there was no effect on ledger state), with the major difference being the reason - if transaction was confirmed with "failed entirely" status it meant it was successfully submitted to the network and there was an attempt of adding it to a block, but it was rejected by ledger rules, so it was added to a block as a failed one.
-The "failed" status means though that transaction was submitted to the network, but there is no block to include it in any form (because of some intermittent issues or a chain reorganization).
+The status "failure" is conceptually the same as "rejected" (there was no effect on ledger state), with the major difference being the reason - if transaction was confirmed with "failure" status it meant it was successfully submitted to the network and there was an attempt of adding it to a block, but it was rejected by ledger rules, so it was added to a block as a failed one.
+The "rejected" status means though that transaction was submitted to the network, but there is no block to include it in any form (because of some intermittent issues or a chain reorganization).

 ![](./tx-lifecycle.svg)